m4xw/mupen64plus-libretro-nx/README.md

 Recent updates added handling for less common instructions such as `LDL/LDR`, system calls (`SYSCALL`, `BREAK`, `SYNC`), and cache management opcodes.
 `CACHE` and `PREF` are currently treated as no-ops.
-Floating point and coprocessor instructions remain unimplemented.
-Execution of the generated code is not yet implemented so the emulator continues to fall back to the cached interpreter.
 A table showing current opcode coverage can be found in [docs/wasm_dynarec_opcode_coverage.md](docs/wasm_dynarec_opcode_coverage.md).

  An accompanying unit test in `mupen64plus-core/test/wasm_dynarec` demonstrates